raiyiz/qozy/README.md

 # QOZY

-SPDC / Bell-test measurement GUI — PyQt6 shell with a VisPy live-plotting canvas, ported from the older PyQt5 + pyqtgraph/matplotlib prototype.
-See `docs/architecture.md` for the module layout and porting status.
+SPDC / Bell-test measurement GUI built with PyQt6 and VisPy, ported from the older PyQt5 + pyqtgraph/matplotlib prototype.
+See `docs/architecture.md` for the current module layout and hardware model.

 ## Install (uv)